SOCIAL MEDIA

 10. Break Stuff

-After that, we waited for Metallica!
+Next, we waited for Metallica!
 Even though I didn’t know as many of the songs they played that night, I still loved watching them perform live.
 They genuinely have incredible production value in their shows.
 I was worried that one of the towers in front of us might block our view, but Metallica moved around the stage during their performance, so there were moments when we had a clear view from our seats.
 We could still see them when they shifted to the other side for different songs, though I couldn’t get a great shot with my camera.
-Overall, the spectacle was still unforgettable.
-Interestingly, I think I know the newer songs from their album "72 Seasons," which they are mainly touring for, better than some of their older songs that I probably should know better!
+Overall, the set was still unforgettable.
+Interestingly, I think I know the newer songs from their album "72 Seasons” more than some of their older songs that I probably should have known better!
 I’ve listened to most of that album, and I don’t think it’s bad at all.
-I know Metallica has faced criticism for not making albums as great as the Black Album, but I genuinely enjoyed some of the songs and was happy to hear them live.
-I’m not sure how the more seasoned and hardcore Metallica fans feel about it, though.
+I know Metallica has faced criticism for the records that came after the Black album, but I genuinely enjoyed some of the songs and was happy to hear them live.
+I’m not sure how the more seasoned and hardcore Metallica fans feel about it though.

 Set List: